ddhuynh/Qt-Creator-Using-WSL2/README.md

 Luckily for you, I've provided a direct link to the installer downloads for each platform: [https://www.qt.io/download-qt-installer-oss](https://www.qt.io/download-qt-installer-oss).
 There's a lot of info about licensing with (L)GPLv3 which is worth reading, but it mostly revolves around open source usage (I think).

-Once you've downloaded the installer for Windows, simply follow through the installer steps to download Qt Creator.
+Once you've downloaded the installer for Windows, run it, and follow through the steps to install Qt Creator.

 On the screen that asks for installation options, click on ```Qt [version] for desktop development``` and continue the insallation as normal.